JohnGiorgi/deeplearning.ai-coursera-notes/docs/readme.md

 Building a system quickly breaks down to the following tasks:

-- set up a dev/test set and metric
+1. set up a dev/test set and metric
-- build the initial system quickly and deploy
+2. build the initial system quickly and deploy
-- use bias/variance analysis & error analysis to prioritize next steps
+3. use bias/variance analysis & error analysis to prioritize next steps

-A lot of value in the approach lies in the fact that we can quickly build insight to our problem.
+A lot of value in this approach lies in the fact that we can quickly build insight to our problem.

 > Note that this advice applies less when we have significant expertise in a given area and/or there is a significant body of academic work for the same or a very similar task (i.e., face recognition).